 Support Proposal WP25-01 with modification that the hides of brown bears, with or without claws attached, may be purchased within the United States for personal use and not to be resold.
-The hunter must request an OSM Customary Trade Permit and must return the permit to OSM.
-Additionally, the modified regulation will align Federal sealing regulations with ADF&G sealing regulations.
+The hunter must request an Office of Subsistence Management (OSM) Customary Trade Permit and must return the permit to OSM.
+Additionally, this modification eliminates regulations requiring the skin of the skull and claws of brown bear hides to be retained at the time of sealing in certain areas.